DSprogrammer1/Nmap-Basic-Scan/README.md

 # Nmap-Basic-Scan
-This python code helps us to do a simple nmap scan
+This python code helps us to do a basic nmap scans
+Pls İnstall The File and Run for Widely Nmap Scan